 Use video content such as webinars, product demos, interviews, live sessions, and others.
 People love to emotionally connect with brands and discover the behind-the-scenes of an organization.
 Let people have a sneak peek inside your company and let them be a part of your organization.

 Virtual reality (or VR) is an interactive, immersive experience that recruiters can use in various ways to enhance the recruiting process.
 Especially when the aging workforce is heading towards retirement, the recruiters need effective ways to find and recruit new talent, without being overwhelmed in the process.

 Virtual reality recruiting is one of the ways recruiters are adding more experiential and immersive elements in the recruitment and onboarding process.
 Such an engaging process allows candidates to get a gist of the company culture and picture themselves in the office without having to be physically present.

-VR can practically help recruiters showcase the company culture, offer virtual tours of company offices and headquarters, etc – basically mirror real-life experiences to allow candidates experience their workplace virtually.
+VR can practically help recruiters showcase the company culture, offer virtual tours of company offices and headquarters, etc – basically mirror real-life experiences to allow candidates experience their work virtually.

 Combined with artificial intelligence and the use of image segmentation, virtual reality recruitment is a cutting-edge strategy that can help recruiters use “on-the-job” skills assessment tests to evaluate candidates’ talent and knowledge.

-For instance, Accenture UK has incorporated VR in their recruitment process, allowing the assessment of a candidate’s responses and skills through VR simulation.
+For instance, Accenture UK has incorporated VR in its recruitment process, allowing the assessment of a candidate’s responses and skills through VR simulation.
 This helps in understanding an individual’s true capabilities and potential than a regular questionnaire.

 Currently, the unemployment rate in the U.S. is 6.1% with 9.8 million people looking for jobs.
 This includes applicants from various industries with various skills, experience, backgrounds, interests, etc.